 This is how to make a dutch oven whole chicken!
 It’s super easy and flavorful using this method.
 Tender oven baked whole chicken inside a cast iron pot is the only way to go for me now!
 You’ll never go back after you’ve tried this and other dutch oven recipes.

 This is all you need to make a dutch oven whole chicken

-- Dutch oven <—-I have this 7 quart model
+- Cast iron dutch oven <—-I have this 7 quart model

 - Whole chicken